ParasPuku/mern-user-data-management/ReactDoc.md

 Use useLayoutEffect only when you must read or change layout before paint.
 ```

-### 35. What is useimperativehandle in react?
+### 35. What is useImperativeHandle in react?
-The useImperativeHandle hook is a built-in React function that lets you customize the object instance and specific methods exposed through a ref from a child component to its parent.
+The useImperativeHandle hook is a built-in React function that allows you to customize the object instance and specific methods exposed through a ref from a child component to its parent.

 By default, passing a ref down directly gives the parent access to the entire underlying DOM element or component instance.
 This hook lets you limit, control, or entirely redefine that access.